pyxem/diffsims/CONTRIBUTING.rst

 Deprecations
 ------------
-We attempt to adhere to semantic versioning as best we can.
-This means that as little, ideally no, functionality should break between minor releases.
-Deprecation warnings are raised whenever possible and feasible for functions/methods/properties/arguments, so that users get a heads-up one (minor) release before something is removed or changes, with a possible alternative to be used.
+'This project attempts to adhere to (pre 1.0.0) semantic versioning and ideally no functionality should be broken between minor releases.
+Deprecation warnings are raised to give user a full minor release cycle to adjust their code before a breaking change is implemented.'

 The decorator should be placed right above the object signature to be deprecated::